rupal-bq/connector-plugin-sdk/README.md

 To work with connectors, you need the following:

 * Windows or Mac
-* Tableau Desktop or Server 2019.1 Beta 2 or higher
+* Tableau Desktop or Server 2019.4 or higher
 * Python 3.7 or higher
 * An ODBC or JDBC data source and driver
 * The provided test data loaded in your data source

 To package the connector into a .taco file, you will also need:

-* Tableau Desktop or Server 2019.4 Beta 1 or higher
+* Tableau Desktop or Server 2019.4 or higher
 * JDK 8 or higher

 For a JDBC connector, your driver must fulfill the following requirements: